 - How to arrange the visit of Masai Mara NR

 The best way to enjoy the country and its amazing Parks is to book a tour with a local tour operator (private or shared).
 Some of them also offer budget safari sleeping in guest houses and tented camps.
 We booked our private budget safari with Africa Vision safari tour and travel.
-You can also try with Explorer Kenya Safaris, Centurion Safari, Big Time safaris, Masikio safari, Wildtouch safari, Safari Trails, Karibu Safari, Olive Safaris, Pollman’s Tour and Safari.
-Alternatively, you can look for your tour on safari booking .com that offer a wide range of safari managed by local tour operators.
+You can also try Explorer Kenya Safaris, Centurion Safari, Big Time safaris, Masikio safari, Wildtouch safari, Safari Trails, Karibu Safari, Olive Safaris, Pollman’s Tour and Safari.
+Alternatively, you can look for your tour on safari booking .com, which offers a wide range of safari managed by local tour operators.

 Self-drive: if you rent a vehicle and self-drive, be careful and drive safe because the roads are very dangerous.
 The traffic out of the city is dense and full of lorries and trucks.
 Safety aside, in our opinion it’s not a great choice for practical reasons.
-A local driver knows the Parks very well, knows the best areas to spot the animals and above all has a vehicle equipped with a radio to receive information on current sightings.
-If you want to rent a 4×4 vehicle with the hatch rooftop, you can have a look with Explorer Kenya Safaris.
+A local driver knows the Parks very well, knows the best areas to spot the animals, and has a vehicle equipped with a radio to receive information on current sightings.
+If you want to rent a 4×4 vehicle with a hatch rooftop, you can have a look at Explorer Kenya Safaris.

 - Masai Mara entrance fee

 If your accommodation is inside the reserve, the entrance fee is USD 70 per 24 hours (USD 40 per child under 12 years of age), while for accommodations outside the Reserve, the entry fee rises to USD 80 per 24 hours.
 Click here for more information.